julialopezgomez/optimisation-based-manipulation-planner/README.md

 This is the code repository for my MInf 2 project: Tangent Configuration Space Manipulation Planner.

 ### Installation
-To run the code in this repo, we have provided a Dockerfile.
-Steps for setup and installation:
+To run the code in this repo, you will need version 1.35.0 of Drake, in specific, the python bindings.

+We have provided a Dockerfile for easiness.
+If you are familiar with Docker, you are free to select the method or IDE of your choice.
+Steps for setup and installation in VSCode follow:
 1. Install Docker, VSCode.
-2. Install Extensions:
+2. Install VSCode extensions:
   a.
 Docker
   b.
 Dev Containers
+4. Right-click on Dockerfile and select: Build Image...
+Give it a name of your choice.
+  a.
+If an error pops up in the terminal, do: nano ~/.docker/config.json and delete the line that says "credsStore:.
+  b.
+Close nano using 1) ctril+X, 2) y , and 3) ENTER.
+  c.
+There is no need to click on 'Build Image...' again.
-4. Do F1, and select: Dev Containers: Open Folder in Container...
+5. Do F1, and select: Dev Containers: Open Folder in Container...
   a.
 Select the project folder
   b.
 When prompted 'How would you like to create your container configuration?' select: From 'Dockerfile'.
   c.
 When prompted to add any additional resources, select Python, from the devcontainers provider.